hclcnx/customizer/docs/tmp.md

 9. Refresh the IBM Connections Homepage and verify that the Hello World extension appears

-> † Note that Step 4 is temporary while the new IBM Connections Pink UI
-> components are being integrated into the cloud.

 >> **<span class="underline">TIP:</span>** The steps outlined above are covered in an enablement video available online here: